hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - secure <span style="color: #bb6600;">Internet gateway</span> in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using <span style="color: #bb6600;">DNS</span>
   - protect users from accessing malicious domains by proactively analyzing and blocking unsafe destinations
   - protect from <span style="color: #bb6600;">phishing attacks</span> by blocking suspicious domains when users click on the given links that an attacker sent
-  - mechanism to increase <span style="color: #bb6600;">reliability of the service</span>: Anycast IP (208.67.222.222 & 208.67.220.220) routing
+  - mechanism to increase reliability of the service: <span style="color: #bb6600;">Anycast IP</span> (208.67.222.222 & 208.67.220.220) routing
   - improving **defense in depth** by blocking malicious destinations prior to a connection being established
-  - use intelligence to determine if the request is safe, malicious or risky
+  - use intelligence to determine if the request is <span style="color: #bb6600;">safe, malicious or risky</span>
-  - risky: domain contains both malicious and legitimate content
   - safe and malicious requests routed as usual or blocked, respectively
+  - risky requests
+    - domain contains both malicious and legitimate content
-  - risky requests routed to our cloud-based proxy for deeper inspection
+    - routed to cloud-based proxy for deeper inspection
   - Umbrella proxy using Cisco <span style="color: #bb6600;">Talos web reputation</span> and other third-party feeds to determine if a URL is malicious
   - leverage DNS-layer security
   - action to ensure policy take precedence over the second one: make the <span style="color: #bb6600;">correct policy first</span> in the policy order
-  - File Inspection
-    - either the DNS or Web policy
-    - scan files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus
-    - DNS Policies > File Analysis = On; Advanced Settings: <span style="color: #bb6600;">Enable Intelligent Proxy</span> = On > File Analysis
-  - <span style="color: #bb6600;">intelligent proxy</span>
-    - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorized or "grey" domains
-    - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware
-    - prevent malicious content downloads from suspicious domains while allowing normal web traffic
-    - config procedure
-      - enable '<span style="color: #bb6600;">Enable Intelligence Proxy</span>' in Advanced Settings
-      - <span style="color: #bb6600;">Security Settings</span> > Potential Harmful Domain = On -> block traffic
-  - SSL Decryption
-    - an important part of the Umbrella Intelligent Proxy
-    - proxy and inspect traffic that's sent over HTTPS
-    - does require the root certificate be installed
-  - SafeSearch: an automated filter of pornography and other offensive content
-  - logging
-    -set <span style="color: #bb6600;">per-policy</span> when you first create a policy
-    - by default, logging = on and log all requests an identity makes to reach destinations
-    - able to change what level of identity activity Umbrella logs
-    - log settings in Policy wizard: 1) Log All Requests; 2) Log Only Security Events; 3) Don't Log Any Requests
-  - Umbrella Multi-Org console
-    - upload, store, and archive traffic activity logs from locsl Umbrella dashboards to the cloud through <span style="color: #bb6600;">Amazon S3</span>
-    - CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes
-    - able to download from an S3 bucket
-    - logs uploaded to an S3 bucket, then download logs automatically to keep in perpetuity in backup storage
-  - validate traffic routed to Umbrella: browse `http://welcome.umbrella.com/` or `http://welcome.opendns.com/`
   - Policy
     - the heart of Umbrella
     - define how security and access controls are applied to identities
+  - Policy wizard:
-  - Policy wizard: access control and security-related components when defining policies for your identities
+    - access control and security-related components when defining policies for your identities
     - Security Settings:
       - select which security threat categories Umbrella blocks, e.g., malware
       - <span style="color: #bb6600;">Security Categories</span>: Malware, Newly Seen Domain, Command Control Callbacks, Phishing Attacks, Dynamic DNS, Potentially Harmful Domains, DNS Tunneling VPN, Cryptomining